 The Consequences of Weight Loss in the Elderly

-The consequences of gradual or sudden weight loss in elderly individuals can be fatal, with many studies highlighting the correlation between weight loss and mortality in elderly individuals.
+The consequences of gradual or sudden loss of bodyweight in elderly individuals can be fatal, with many studies highlighting the correlation between weight loss and mortality in elderly individuals.

-The Consequences of Weight Gain or Obesity in the Elderly
+The Consequences of Bodyweight Gain or Obesity in the Elderly

 Although weight gain isn’t as prevalent as weight loss in the elderly, it’s naturally a cause for concern, as is obesity in the elderly.

-Type 2 diabetes, depression and urinary incontinence have also been linked to obesity in the elderly, resulting in a very real need to lose weight safely, i.e. losing fat mass gradually whilst preserving muscle mass.
+Being obese makes you more likely to develop diabetes, the condition of having too much glucose (sugar) circulating in your bloodstream.
+Obesity also causes diabetes to worsen faster.
+Depression and urinary incontinence have also been linked to obesity in the elderly, resulting in a very real need to lose weight safely, i.e. losing fat mass gradually while preserving muscle mass.

 How the Elderly Can Gain Weight Safely